 From the time we are young, we are encouraged to get along and fit in with others.
 Even my parents, European immigrants, were told to assimilate as quickly as possible into American culture to be accepted.

-However, in a society and culture that seems to reward sameness, we often lose the most valuable part of our personal brand: our authenticity.
+However, in a society and culture that seem to reward sameness, we often lose the most valuable part of our personal brand: our authenticity.

-A Real Example Earlier this year, I worked with a former TOPGUN pilot who'd spent the recent 20 years as an entrepreneur and innovator in the energy sector.
-John had been instrumental in designing, negotiating and directing large teams and was lauded for his skills of financial acumen, innovation, teamwork, shareholder management and board management.
+Earlier this year, I worked with a former Top Gun pilot who'd spent the past 20 years as an entrepreneur and innovator in the energy sector.
+John had been instrumental in designing, negotiating and directing large teams and was lauded for his financial acumen, innovation, teamwork, shareholder management and board management.

 When I worked with John (not his real name), he was carefully scripted.
-He had spent years being coached by PR teams and executive coaches, all giving him well-crafted key messages.
+He had spent years being coached by public relations teams and executive coaches, all giving him well-crafted key messages.
 His presentation skills had been honed over many years of public exposure.